Cacti/plugin_routerconfigs/README.md

 ## ChangeLog
 --- 1.3.2 ---
 * feature: Add two new options, email name and download hour
-* feature: Expanded editing area of email to, so email addreses can be seen
+* feature: Expanded editing area of email to, so email addresses can be seen
-* issue: Another attempt to correct automatic vs mnaual backups
+* issue: Another attempt to correct automatic vs manual backups
 * issue: Prevent 0/0 emails from being generated
 * issue: Prevent endless loop when connecting via telnet and not enabled